vlandham/captain_z/out/captain_z.md

 # 2

-Captain Z rests for a bit on one of the large rocks along the steep path she's been following and checks the map in her hand.
-She makes sure she is still on the right path, and then continues trudging up the mountain.
+Captain Z rested for a bit on one of the large rocks along the steep path shed been following and checked the map again.
+She made sure she was still on the right path, and then continued to trudge up the mountain.

-The map is a treasure map, showing the route up these rocky cliffs of Castle Island.
+The map in her hand was a treasure map of the very island she was on.
+The pirates called this place Castle Island.

-The path she is taking leads to an X on the map, and you know that X marks the spot.
-The spot of the treasure that Captain Z is hoping to find and escape with before she is found out herself.
+The path she was taking ended at an X on the map, and you know that an X always marks the spot.
+The spot of the treasure that Captain Z was hoping to find and escape with before she was found out herself.

-You see, Captain Z is not the only pirate walking about on this island in the middle of a dark and stormy night.
-The Dread Captain Spears and his crew of scoundrels are searching and scouting on on that island too.
-Except they don't have the treasure map, you see, as Captain Z has stolen it from them, so they can't be searching for treasure.
-Instead, they are searching for her!
+You see, Captain Z was not the only pirate walking about on this island at the end of a dark night.
+The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting on on that island as well.
+Except they didn't have the treasure map, you see, as Captain Z had stolen it from them.
+Instead, they were searching for her!

 # 3

-Earlier, this same night, things were a different story altogether.
+Earlier, that same night, things were a different story altogether.

 The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship The Sea Breaker.
 At least he thought it was locked up safe.